ljunggren/boozang-docs/README.md

 ![element-definitions](images/element-definitions.png)

 Element definitions contain the classification of all elements in the customer applications.
-This is mostly used for the model-based test generation.
+This is mostly used for model-based test generation.
 See chapter on model-based test generation in a later chapter.

 ###### Customize Input Component